mickuj/courier-route-planner/README.md

 - **README** - drafted with Claude, rewritten in my own voice.

 Every generated file was read line by line.
 Where something was unfamiliar (e.g. `AbortSignal.timeout()`) I checked the MDN docs before keeping it.

-## Anything else?

-The InPost API at `api-global-points.easypack24.net` is publicly accessible without authentication - I confirmed this by exploring it directly before writing any code.
-The response envelope uses `items` as the array key, and `total_count` drives the pagination loop.
-Filtering by `type=parcel_locker` on the API side is cleaner than post-filtering - the API supports it and meaningfully reduces payload size for cities with mixed point types.

-One deliberate UX choice: if geolocation permission is denied, the route calculation still works - the backend falls back to the centroid of the selected points as the start.
-The app is fully functional on desktop where GPS isn't available.